sa6mwa/obaf/OBAF.md

   experiment and prevent stagnation, while leaving room for complexity and adaptation.

+* **Supporting Outcomes** – Outcomes that contribute to the achievement of this primary intent.
+If an Outcome Card includes supporting outcomes, it is considered a **north-star Outcome Card**—typically used at the departmental, portfolio, or organizational level to anchor strategic direction.

+A **north-star Outcome Card** should be **broad in definition** and **non-prescriptive**—avoiding early commitments to specific technologies, solutions, or metrics.
+Its role is to align diverse efforts without constraining how they’re executed.

+North-star Outcome Cards **do not require an Experiment Canvas**, though they may include one if exploration or iteration at the strategic level is needed.
+Their progress is often tracked through high-level **signals of success** and realized through the coordinated impact of supporting outcomes.

+Each **supporting outcome** must be documented in its own Outcome Card and **must include an associated Experiment Canvas**.
+This ensures that supporting outcomes are actionable, testable, and owned—allowing teams to iterate, adapt, and deliver in alignment with the broader intent.

+> *Tip: Use supporting outcomes to translate strategic goals into
+> concrete work across teams—maintaining clarity of direction while
+> enabling decentralized execution.*

 ### 2. Initialize an Experiment Canvas

 After defining your Outcome Card, the next step is to set up an